markmead/alpinejs-component/README.md

 ### Global Stylesheet

-You can use the `styles` attributes to inherit the global CSS.
+You can use the `:style` modifier at the end of the `template` or `url` value to inherit the global CSS.

 ```html
 <x-component template="person:style" x-data="{ item: person }"></x-component>